qhdgkdbs/todo/README.md

-# todo
+# Day To Do
-todo with RN
+it is TO DO app made with React Native